MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_paymentmethods_get.md

 ---

 # Get paymentMethods
-Retrieve the properties and relationships of a payment methods object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a payment method object for Dynamics 365 for Financials.

 ## HTTP request